scholarallen/tools/README.md

 # tools
-some commonly used functions for computer programming
+Some commonly used functions for computer programming

-written or collected by Allen.
-Wang
+Created by Allen.
+Wang in 05/18/2018